Last Updated on March 15, 2021 by Julia Wilson

 Famciclovir is well-tolerated and side-effects are not well documented.
 High doses may cause loss of appetite, increased thirst and reduction in white blood cells (neutropenia) in some cats.
 Side effects in humans include nausea, vomiting, diarrhea and headache.

-The veterinarian may recommend complete blood count and creatinine to monitor for neutropenia or renal dysfunction.
+The veterinarian may recommend a complete blood count and creatinine to monitor for neutropenia or renal dysfunction.

 If you miss a dose, administer as soon as possible unless the next dose is due soon.
 If you miss more than one dose, consult your cat’s veterinarian.
 Do not give your cat two doses at once.